Jisas/RPGEntityFramework/README.md

 ```json
 https://github.com/Jisas/RPGFramework.git?path=/Packages/com.glintstudio.rpgframework
 ```
 Go to Unity and open the package manager.
-In the upper left corner, click on the ‘+’ symbol and select the option ‘Install package from a git URL...’ and paste the link above.
+In the upper left corner, click on the "+" symbol and select the option "Install package from a git URL..." and paste the link above.

 ## Documentation